Winners and Losers from College Football Bowl Season

 Hey, at least they played the Cheez-It Bowl.

-The First Responder Bowl between Boise State and Boston College was canceled due to weather after the Eagles took a 7-0 first-quarter lead.
+The First Responder Bowl between Boise State and Boston College was canceled after the Eagles took a 7-0 first-quarter lead.
 It was the first time a bowl game had been canceled due to weather, according to the Idaho Press' B.J.
-Rains, who noted Hawaii had to cancel a postseason game in 1941 after Pearl Harbor was bombed.
+Rains, who noted Hawaii had to cancel a postseason game in 1941 after the attack on Pearl Harbor.

 Appropriately, First Responder's slogan is "like it never even happened."